scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 As most of indexes are 0 based in Scala, this brings more consistency to codebases.
 It also provides more flexibility.
-We can, for example, *iterate* on any tuple to print each element on a line:
+We can, for example, *iterate* over any tuple to print each element on a line:

 ```scala
 val someStuff = (1, "2", 3.0, List(4))